lisa-lumos/Java/01-first-steps.md

 myVal ==> 2147483647123
 ```

 Note that in Java, the number 100 is an int by default.
 To indicate this is a different data type, need suffix such as `long myVal = 100L;`, so it is now a long type.
-Recommend uppercase as suffix so it is clear.
+Recommend to use uppercase as suffix, so it is clear.

 A numeric literal that exceeds Integer.MAX_VALUE must use the L suffix.
 You cannot assign a literal that is larger than what that datatype can hold, will return an error.

 ## Casting in Java
 ```java